Fort Adams State Park, Rhode IslandHistorical & Cultural Sites

 Where to Stay Nearby

-Newport, Rhode Island, offers a wide range of accommodation options to suit every budget and preference, all within easy reach of Fort Adams State Park.
+Newport, Rhode Island, offers a wide array of accommodation options to suit every budget and preference, all within a reasonable distance of Fort Adams State Park.
+Given the park's location, staying in Newport proper provides convenient access to both the fort and the city's other attractions.

 Sample 2-Day Itinerary

-Day 1: Fort Adams Immersion & Coastal Beauty
+Day 1: Fort Adams Immersion & Waterfront Exploration

-Day 2: Gilded Age Grandeur & Scenic Vistas
+Day 2: Gilded Age Grandeur & Coastal Beauty

-- Afternoon (1:30 PM - 4:30 PM): Experience the breathtaking Newport Cliff Walk.
-This 3.5-mile public access path combines the natural beauty of the coastline with the architectural grandeur of the Gilded Age estates.
-Choose a section that suits your desired length and difficulty.
+• Afternoon (2:00 PM - 5:00 PM): Cliff Walk & Ocean Drive.
+Experience the breathtaking Newport Cliff Walk, a 3.5-mile public access path that combines the natural beauty of the coastline with the architectural grandeur of the mansions.
+Afterwards, take a scenic drive along Ocean Drive, a 10-mile loop offering commanding coastal views and stopping points like Brenton Point State Park.

 Is It Worth Visiting?